hplgit/quiztools/README.md

 This repo contains tools for automating the creation of a quiz at web sites such as Kahoot, Google forms, JotForm.

-> The idea is to have large resources of quizzes defined in plain text in ordinar files.
+> The idea is to have large resources of quizzes defined in plain text in ordinary files.
 A specific quiz can then be quickly made by cut and paste of appropriate text.
 Software tools in this repo are thereafter used to *automatically create a tailored online quiz*.

 ## Input syntax